Lecrapouille/TimedPetriNetEditor/README.md

 more friendly than the counter form for two reasons:
-- on a real-time system the number of resources (tokens) is reduced compared to duration needed to perform tasks (duration on arcs) which can be arbitrary long (for example 2 resources versus 2 hours delay when your system is scheduled at 1 Hz).
+- on a real-time system the number of resources (tokens) is reduced compared to duration needed to perform tasks (duration on arcs) which can be arbitrary long (for example 2 resources (2 delays) versus 2 hours when your system is scheduled at 1 Hz (7200 delays).
 Remember that in a discrete-time system each delay costs one variable (memory) to hold the value.
 - thanks to the canonical form (explained in the next section) delays can simplify be either 0 or 1.